 Upload speed – Upload speed refers to how quickly you’ll be able to transfer data from your devices to the internet, and is less important than download speed for most broadband users.
 If you upload a lot of large files or do a lot of online gaming, however, you’ll need to consider what average upload speed comes with your package.
 As providers don’t always make it obvious, this could involve a little research.
 For more information about upload speeds, read our guide.

 Monthly download limits – Almost all broadband packages are unlimited, but it’s worth asking about limits, as a small number of packages put a cap on the amount of data you can download each month, or throttle your usage at busy times of day.

-Inclusive calls – Line rental is usually included in the price of broadband packages, but call packages often aren’t.
-The default is generally a pay as you go set up, in which you simply pay for any landline phone calls you make.
-Call charges for this type of arrangement can be high, so if you use the phone a lot, it’s worth looking at whether you could make savings by signing up for a deal that includes free anytime or evening and weekend calls
+Inclusive calls – Call packages are usually not included in broadband deals.
+The default is generally a pay-as-you-go set up, in which you just pay for any landline phone calls you make.
+Call charges for this type of arrangement can be high, so if you use the phone a lot, it’s worth looking at whether you could make savings by signing up for a deal that includes free anytime or evening and weekend calls.

 Reputation – The providers featured in our comparison tend to be household names, but it doesn’t hurt to read up on a company before taking the plunge and signing a contract.
 Our broadband reviews are a good place to start.